Westover Hills Presbyterian Church: Facilities

-The original building was a small red-brick structure built in a traditional style with some neo-Colonial features.
-Since its founding the church has hosted a pre-school for children up to age 5.
+The original building was a small red-brick structure built in a traditional style with some neoclassical features.
+Since its founding, the church has hosted a pre-school for children up to age 5.
 The original structure served as the home of the church until a new facility was built on the property.
 The new church building, still in use as of 2022, is built in the modern style and features a nave designed in the round with a chancel platform extending into the center of the worship space.
-Unique to Presbyterian churches in Arkansas, the Westover Hills nave features kneelers in each pew.
+Unique to Presbyterian churches in Arkansas, the Westover Hills nave has kneelers in each pew.
+The sanctuary was designed by architects with the historic Cromwell firm in Little Rock.
+Firm founder Charles Thompson was noted for many 19th and early 20th century buildings across the state.

 Below the sanctuary are classrooms, choir rehearsal space, and the “New Chapel.”
-Beginning in fall 2022, the New Chapel hosts Sister Thea Bowman Ecumenical Catholic Church.
+Beginning in fall 2022, the New Chapel hosts Sister Thea Bowman of the Inclusive Catholic Church.

-Westover Hills is active in new church development supporting both The Table, a former Evangelical Presbyterian Church development now part of the PC(USA), and a new LGBTQIA+ led worshiping community.